DirectoryTree/LdapRecord-Docs/laravel/v1/auth/quickstart.md

 Before you begin, this guide assumes you have published Laravel's authentication scaffolding using the `laravel/jetstream` package.

 If you haven't done this yet, please follow Laravel Jetstream's [scaffolding guide](https://jetstream.laravel.com/1.x/installation) to get started, then head back here once done.

-## Debugging {#debugging}
+## Debugging

 Inside of your `config/ldap.php` file, ensure you have `logging` enabled during the setup of authentication.
 Doing this will help you immensely in debugging connectivity and authentication issues.